williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 ### The Tradeoff

 But these proposals add complexity to Many-Worlds, reducing its elegance.
-Part of Many-Worlds' appeal is that it requires no new physics—it just takes quantum mechanics seriously.
+Part of Many-Worlds' appeal is that it requires no new physics it just takes quantum mechanics seriously.

 If we need to add special postulates about probabilities, Many-Worlds loses some of its power.
 We might as well use an interpretation that builds probabilities in from the start.